FAQ – International Applicants

 What do you look for in the motivation letter & CV?

 A short letter, 300-500 words, describing why you are interested in the program and why you are a suitable candidate.

 This should include relevant experience, education, volunteer experience and extracurricular activities.
 Please note that we do not expect you to have an extended resume, but this is your opportunity to show us how you present yourself.

 I’m in my final year of high school and won’t have my grades before the application deadline.
 Can I still apply?

 Yes.
-Students graduating from high school/upper secondary school in 2021 are welcome to apply but must upload a study plan including predicted grades and previous grades in the application.
+Students graduating from high school/upper secondary school the same year as the start of their SSE studies are welcome to apply but must upload a study plan including predicted grades and previous grades in the application.
 Exactly how this is done depends on which country you are from.
 Make sure to check what applies to your country on this page.

 A study plan is something from your school (e.g. enrolment schedule) that shows what you are/will be studying the coming/final semester, to complete your Diploma.
 Preferably, this includes your predicted grades, but if not, we’ll use your current transcripts to estimate your final grades.

 A limited number of conditional admissions will be offered to students graduating after the application deadline.
 You must complete your application with final grades and documents no later than by the date of enrolment in August.